EBDS-TECNOLOGIA/onomondo-ipa/OPENWRT_PORT_ANALYSIS.md

    answers STK proactive commands and resets the card itself.
 Modems expose APDU access in four different ways (AT+CSIM, AT+CCHO/CGLA, QMI UIM, MBIM UICC low-level access), and in each one the modem already does some of that work.
-The transport layer has to become a **pluggable backend with declared capabilities**, and `euicc.c` has to consult those capabilities.
-This is the largest source change and the largest hardware unknown.
+The transport layer therefore became a **pluggable backend** chosen at run time, and `euicc.c` learned to take the logical channel from the card.
+   *Done for AT+CSIM (§1.2); whether a given modem allows it at all turned out to be the real hardware question (§9.4).*
 2. **The IPA uses the WAN link that it manages.** Enabling a profile re-attaches the modem, can change the APN and drops the HTTPS session.
 A router has a connection manager (netifd with a `qmi`/`mbim`/`ncm`/`3g`